Sylvain Grenier

-Sylvain Grenier (born March 26, 1977) is a Canadian TV host and semi-retired professional wrestler.
-He has been signed to WWE as a producer since 2020.
+Sylvain Grenier (born March 26, 1977) is a Canadian retired professional wrestler.
+He is best known for his tenure in World Wrestling Entertainment (WWE).

 He is best known for his time wrestling for WWE between 2002 and 2007 where he was part of La Résistance and became a four-time World Tag Team Champion (once with René Duprée and three times with Rob Conway).
-After his release from WWE, Grenier became a French language commentator for Total Nonstop Action Wrestling (TNA) Impact! for a number of years and continued to wrestle on the Quebec independent circuit.
+After his release from WWE, Grenier became a French-language commentator for Total Nonstop Action Wrestling (TNA) Impact! for a number of years and continued to wrestle on the Quebec independent circuit.

 Early life

-As a child, Grenier lived with his Parents in Varennes, Quebec.
+As a child, Grenier lived with his parents in Varennes, Quebec.
 Grenier played baseball, tennis and hockey at an amateur level.
 Grenier worked as a model.

 Professional wrestling career

 Grenier made his professional wrestling debut in 1998.

 World Wrestling Entertainment

 Early appearances (2001–2003)

 Grenier auditioned for series one and two of Tough Enough, the reality television program produced by World Wrestling Entertainment in 2001 and 2002, but was unable to attend the selection process due to visa problems.
 While he was in Florida training and taking part in a modeling shoot, Grenier met WWE producer Pat Patterson, with whom he became good friends.
 Patterson invited Grenier to attend WWE events for a few tryout matches under the ring name "Sly Grenier".
 Following a match, Grenier was offered a contract by WWE, and assigned to WWE developmental territory Ohio Valley Wrestling.

 During this period, Grenier made two appearances for WWE, the first at No Way Out in 2003 as a referee during the match between The Rock and Hulk Hogan in which he helped The Rock to win that match; the other at WrestleMania XIX during the match between Hogan and Vince McMahon.